 However, the best coffee maker for you is the one that meets your caffeinated needs and preferences.
 We hope that each coffee maker review combined with our breakdown of features that you should consider has helped you with your choice.

-If you still haven't found "the one" on this list, you may prefer getting one of these coffee makers instead.
 It’s almost time to enjoy a high-quality cup of joe with your next brewer (exciting!).
 Which brewer do you think is best?
 Let us know in the comments!

 SCAA certified is a coffee maker that has met the rigorous requirements set by the Specialty Coffee Association of America.
 Their prestigious certification is only given to a premium selection of drippers that can brew within their Golden Cup Requirements, which range from water temperature to brewing time to uniformity of extraction.
 An SCAA certification is basically synonymous with excellence.

 The best Technivorm coffee maker is the Technivorm Moccamaster KBT-741, in our opinion and based on customers’ reviews.
 However, all the Technivorm coffee makers are certified by the SCAA and the European Coffee Brewing Centre, meaning that you are always guaranteed to enjoy a high-quality cup of coffee no matter what model you choose.